homezhan/artoolkit-docs/9_Community/1-Join_the_community.md

 # Join the community
-If you like ARToolKit and would like to make it even better join us on [GitHub](https://github.com/artoolkit/artoolkit5 "ARToolkit on GibHub").
+If you like ARToolKit and would like to make it even better join us on [GitHub](https://github.com/artoolkit/artoolkit5 "ARToolkit on GitHub").

 You can contribute all sorts of things:
-* Enhancement of ARToolKit codebase
+* Enhancing the ARToolKit codebase (Java, Objective C, C, C++)
-* Enhancement of JSARToolKit codebase
+* Enhancing the JSARToolKit codebase (JavaScript)
-* Enhancement of ARToolKit for Unity
+* Enhancing ARToolKit for Unity (C# scripting and C for plugins)
 * Code for specific plattforms
-* Enhacement of example projects
+* Enhancement of example projects
 * Your own example projects for:
   * Android
   * iOS
-  * Desktop (C++)
+  * Windows 10/8.1 or Mac OS X 9+ Desktop
+  * Windows Store Phone and Tablet 10/8.1

 To do so there are a few things you need to be aware of:
 1. [Get involved setup][get_involved]